Actor Danny Masterson must stand trial on 3 rape charges - News Break

 Actor Danny Masterson must stand trial on 3 rape charges

-LOS ANGELES (AP) — After three days of dramatic and often emotional testimony from three women who said “That ’70s Show” actor Danny Masterson raped them nearly 20 years ago, a judge on Friday found that he must stand trial.
+LOS ANGELES — (AP) — A judge on Friday said “That ’70s Show” actor Danny Masterson must stand trial on three counts of rape after hearing days of dramatic and emotional testimony from three women who said he attacked them in 2001 and 2003.

-Los Angeles County Superior Court Judge Charlaine F. Olmedo ordered Masterson to trial on three counts of rape by force or fear, charges that could get him up to 45 years in prison.
+Masterson denies the rape charges.
+His attorney, Thomas Mesereau, said Masterson had consensual sex with the women and that he would prove his client's innocence.

-The actor had no visible reaction to the judge’s decision as he sat in court, with a small group of family and friends behind him.
-Masterson’s lead attorney Thomas Mesereau, who also defended Michael Jackson and Bill Cosby in their sexual misconduct cases, declined to comment outside court.
+The actor had no visible reaction to the judge's decision to send him to trial as he sat in court, with a small group of family and friends behind him.
+Mesereau declined to comment outside court.

 Deputy District Attorney Reinhold Mueller said the testimony was “anything but” coordinated.